fregu856/papers/README.md

 - `ICLR 2023 `
 - [Out-of-Distribution Detection]
 ```
 Very well-written and quite interesting paper.
 Very similar to "Out-of-Distribution Detection with Deep Nearest Neighbors", just use their proposed loss in equation (7) instead of SupCon, right?
-Somewhat incremental I suppose, but it's also quite neat that such a simple modification consistently improved the OOD detection performance.
+Somewhat incremental I suppose, but it's also quite neat that such a simple modification consistently improves the OOD detection performance.
 The analysis in Section 4.3 is also quite interesting.
 ```

 ##### [23-03-11] [paper282]